How many solar batteries do I need?

 Follow our three-step battery sizing guide to get the most out of your solar-plus-storage system.

-Between falling battery prices and diminishing net metering programs, more and more people are installing energy storage at their homes.
-Adding battery storage to your solar panel system enhances your energy independence and overall savings––but you'll need an accurately sized system.
+Between falling battery prices, diminishing net metering programs, and skyrocketing electricity rates, more and more people are installing home energy storage systems.
+Adding battery storage to your solar panel system enhances your energy independence and overall savings––but to get the most out of it, you'll need an accurately sized system.

 The number of batteries you need depends on a few things: how much electricity you need to keep your appliances powered, the amount of time you’ll rely on stored energy, and the usable capacity of each battery.
-Given the average solar battery is around 10 kilowatt-hours (kWh), most people need one battery for backup power, two to three batteries to avoid paying peak utility prices, and 10+ batteries to go completely off-grid.
+Given that the average solar battery is around 10 to 13.5 kilowatt-hours (kWh), most people need one battery for backup power, two batteries to avoid paying peak utility prices, and 10+ batteries to go completely off-grid.

-Every solar and battery setup is different, and it's important to consider your unique goals and needs when shopping around for solar and storage options.
+Every solar and battery setup is different, so it's important to consider your unique goals and needs when shopping around for solar and storage options.

 Key takeaways

-The average solar battery is around 10 kilowatt-hours (kWh).
+The average solar battery is around 10 to 13.5 kilowatt-hours (kWh).

-To save the most money possible, you'll need two to three batteries to cover your energy usage when your solar panels aren't producing.
+To save as much money as possible, you'll need two batteries to cover your energy needs when your solar panels aren't producing.

 You'll usually only need one solar battery to keep the power on when the grid is down.